 Specification Scopes

 This Product Specification outlines the types of water level products from a national authority or authorised producer, to the end user.
 The data may be historical observation, real-time observation, astronomical prediction, analysis or hybrid method, hindcast or forecast models.
 Requirements for data and metadata are provided.
-The data product is:

-Time series product, including series of water level heights relative to a vertical datum and the water level trend (rising, falling, etc.).
-The data products are: i) single point product– provision of water level information for a single point in the traditional graphic display mariners are familiar with from hard copy publications and digital tide tables; and ii) gridded data product– provision of water level information for a defined region as a surface, allowing any grid point to be queried as per a traditional single point.
+The data product is a time series product, including series of water level heights relative to a vertical datum and the water level trend (rising, falling, etc.).
+The data product is a gridded data product– provision of water level information for a defined region as a surface, allowing any grid point to be queried as per a traditional single point.

 Scope ID: Global